LATEST NEWS:

 Throughout the film, Will has to quickly grapple with his newfound fame and team.
 And the complexities of his idol Jett, who has her own ego woes.
 And his ruthless rival, Mane Attraction (yes that’s actually his name).
 And did I even mention Will’s poor upbringing and single mother yet?

 GOAT has the foundations of a great underdog story and there are genuinely heartwarming moments between Will and his surprisingly charming teammates.
-But ultimately, its runtime really holds it back which is especially noticeable in the third act, where storylines and arcs are breezed past.
-The final match is barely eight minutes long and Will doesn’t feel nearly as heroic or developed as he could be.
+But ultimately, its noticeably short runtime really holds it back, especially noticeable in the third act where storylines and arcs are breezed past.
+The final match is barely eight minutes long and Will doesn’t feel nearly as heroic or developed as he could be by the end.
 With the detail invested into the backstories of Will and roarball, there is so much untapped potential in storytelling; it's a shame that the other cities weren’t explored more too.
 GOAT clearly never intended to be too sophisticated, but it is unfortunate that its break-neck pace leaves the narrative feeling underwhelming.

 While it’s certainly not going to end up on the pantheon of animated films, nor have the long-lasting cultural staying power of Spider-Verse, GOAT feels like a personal celebration of how far animation and basketball have come as a medium and culture to intersect like this.
 Unapologetically bright, loud and as flashy as the sensory spectacle of a real-life NBA match, GOAT proves that you can’t go too wrong with a rushed underdog story as long as you have good visuals to back it up.